Skilling Tasks

 -

-On the Define the scope for this label page, select Items, then select Files, Emails, and Meetings.
+On the Define the scope for this label page, select Files and Emails.
+If the checkbox for Meetings is selected, make sure it’s deselected.

 -